 i.
 Green Growth Policies:N/A

 ii.
 Green Investments:N/A

 - Advisory outputs that aim to create enabling environment: The report covers the key data and information required, their probable sources from the existing data and information collection practices being followed in the country and for the key stakeholders to be involved in creating the enabling environment for the country to transparently, accurately, completely and consistently measure, report and verify its GHG emissions from the transportation sector.
 The report focused on creating the necessary enabling environment for the country to meet its future reporting obligations emanating from the enhanced transparency framework of the Paris Agreement, by creating the data and information collection tools and templates using the established IPCC 2006 Guidelines.

 - 1 knowledge product – a report created for Guyana to apply best practices, tools and guide for usage and application.

 Da Yeon Choi, David Fernandez, Marina Brenden, Yoo Lim Jeon

-On March 20, the Global Green Growth Institute and the Ministry of Environment and Sustainable Development (MINEDD), under the Green Climate Fund (GCF) readiness program, organized the kick-off workshop to discuss direct access, national climate strategy, private sector engagement to climate finance, and national GCF platform in Ivory Coast.
-The workshop was attended by participants […]
+On June 30, the Global Green Growth Institute and the Ministry of Environment and Sustainable Development (MINEDD), under the Green Climate Fund (GCF) readiness program, organized a Virtual Kick-off Workshop on the National Climate Finance Platform for the Private Sector in Côte d’Ivoire.
+The event featured the establishment of the platform, with the NDA as […]